What's new in CTE?

 Automotive technology program credits may be applied toward a certificate of applied science or an associate of applied science degree at Northland Pioneer College.

-CNA (Nursing Assistant)
+CNA ( Certified Nursing Assistant)

 Courses are taken at Northland Pioneer College: